petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ## Views by Location

-The map in the views by location panel shows the number of views by country in the selected time period.
+The map in the Views by Location panel shows the number of views by country in the selected time period.

 ![A map chart identifies users by geography.](blogs/images/04.png)